Common waxing problems and how to overcome them [updated]

 “To remove multiple stubborn hairs, use firm pressure, apply a layer of peelable wax against the direction of hair growth and allow to dry.
 Stretching the skin taut, lift and remove wax with the direction of growth in several slow, tiny wiggles, re-bracing the skin at every step of the way to stop shorter hairs popping out of the wax.”

-“Often the hairs haven’t been treated for many months, so if that’s the case, ensure you are trimming down any long hair to around a quarter of an inch because long unruly hair can cause problems when waxing from extra skin trauma and bruising to unnecessary pain,” advises Lisa Stone.
+As for long hairs, don’t be afraid to reach for the scissors.
+“Often the hairs haven’t been treated for many months, so if that’s the case, ensure you are trimming down any long hair to around a quarter of an inch because long unruly hair can cause problems when waxing from extra skin trauma and bruising to unnecessary pain,” advises waxing trainer Lisa Stone.

-7. Tackling redness and irritation
+8. Tackling redness and irritation

-8. Client comfort and communication
+9. Client comfort and communication

 "Listen to your client's worries and needs of which 90% have them especially if they are new to waxing.